dodgeballhq/dodgeball-trust-sdk-node/README.md

       }
     }
   },
-  dodgeballId: "abc123", // Obtained from the Dodgeball Client SDK, represents the device making the request
+  sourceToken: "abc123...", // Obtained from the Dodgeball Client SDK, represents the device making the request
+  sessionId: "session_def456", // The current session ID of the request
-  userId: "12345", // When you know the ID representing the user making the request in your database (ie after registration), pass it in here.
+  userId: "user_12345", // When you know the ID representing the user making the request in your database (ie after registration), pass it in here.
 Otherwise leave it blank.
   useVerificationId: "def456" // Optional, if you have a verification ID, you can pass it in here });
 ```